mukil/dm4-sign-up/README.md

 # Version History

 1.1, UPCOMING
+- Email confirmation is now mandatory, confirmation mails are send out (this requires a 'postfix' -> 'Internet Site' like web server setup)
+- ...
 - Adapted createUserAccounts to new ACL-Service (remove join Workspace) - no Workspace cookie
 - Maintain configuration topic editble (migrate from postInstall to Migration)
-- Add: Internal E-Mail Reporting (Erweiterte Configuration, "Administrator"-Mailbox nach erfolgreicher Registrierung)
+- Added Email notification to admin on account creation
-- Updated to be compatible with 4.6.2-SNAPSHOT (as of 16th August 2015 or later)
+- Updated module to be compatible with 4.6.2-SNAPSHOT (as of 16th August 2015 or later)
-- Incorporate (not dm4-mail dependency but) some low-level mail functionality
+- Incorporate some dm4-mail low-level functionality
-- Skipped adding an E-Mail Address as part of the registration process
 - Updated dependency to bundle dm46-webactivator-0.4.5
+- This plugin is not compatible with previous installations of the dm4-sign-up module

 1.0.0, Dec 25, 2014